ESSENCE Early College Program

 - Maryland residents who attend a public or private high school may apply for additional funding through the ESSENCE Supplemental Scholarship.
 Available funding for 2021-2022 depends upon the allocation of the Maryland Part-Time Grant.

 - Public high school students whose school has a dual enrollment agreement with HCC can apply for a Federal Pell Grant through the Experimental Pell Grant initiative - See Frequently Asked Questions.
-The college has received an allocation for the 2019-2020 school year.
+The college has received an allocation for the 2021-2022 school year.
 Funding for the dual enrollment Pell Grant is limited.
-As the 2020-2021 school year gets closer, please contact the HCC Student Financial Aid Office to check if the program will be available for 2020-2021.
+Also, Spring 2022 will be the last semester that the dual enrollment Pell funding will be available.

 - In most cases, students will be responsible for all fees and the cost of books and other materials needed for a particular course.